aosabook/500lines/modeller/README.md

 AABB is a representation of an Axis Aligned Bounding Box.
 It's currently only used for selection, but it could also be used to calculate collision between nodes.

 Transformation builds up the matrices for some common transformations.
-It's boring and not worth printing in the chapter.
+It's rather uninteresting.

 Primitive builds up OpenGL call lists for the primitives used.
 It's over 100 lines of uninteresting setup code.